-"We chose to do this exhibit because all handmade by American artisans. the rocking chair is such an iconic piece Grovewood is also home to 9 workof furniture," said Gale.
-"Whether they are ing artist studios, the Estes-Winn Antique Car Museum, the North Carolina Homeused to take in a sunset from a porch or to rock a child to sleep, they hold such a spespun Museum, as well as Asheville's cial place in the hearts and minds of many new Greek and Mediterranean restaurant, people.
-The participating woodworkers, Golden Fleece Slow Earth Kitchen.
-Free parking is available on site. most of whom are regular Grovewood For further information check our NC artists, were chosen because I thought each one would bring a unique and fresh Commercial Gallery listings, call the perspective to the form." gallery at 828/253-7651 or visit (www.
-Participating artists include: Fatie grovewood.com).
-Atkinson, Brian Brace, Curtis Buch-
+"We chose to do this exhibit because the rocking chair is such an iconic piece of furniture," said Gale.
+"Whether they are used to take in a sunset from a porch or to rock a child to sleep, they hold such a special place in the hearts and minds of many people.
+The participating woodworkers, most of whom are regular Grovewood artists, were chosen because I thought each one would bring a unique and fresh perspective to the form."